freeipa/ansible-freeipa/README-user.md

 ```

-Example playbook to add users:
+Example playbook to ensure a user is present:

 ```yaml
 ---